MicroFocus/CX/legal/PotentialPatents.md

 Here is the basic process:

-1. Copy/paste the template below to the end of this file and and fill in the template.
+1. Copy/paste the template below to the end of this file and and fill in the template for any ideas that are potentially patentable.
+(Append the new information; do not delete any previous information.)
-1. Discuss the potentially patentable idea with michael.angelo@microfocus.com (or another employee familiar with intellectual property issues).
+1. Follow company processes to determine whether to file for a patent.
-1. Update the doc to indicate whether the company decision is to pursue a patent or not.
+1. Update the doc as the idea moves through the patent process.
+1. Add patent notifications to the product as recommended by Legal.

-This information will be used during the release process to determine whether patent numbers or "patent pending" notices should be added to the product.
+This information will be used during the release process to verify that the correct patent notices are in the product.

 ### <Brief title for potentially patentable idea>